Shelley, West Yorkshire: Community

 The village has three public houses, The Rising Sun, The Flying Ferret (formerly Oddfellows) and Shelley Sports and Social Club.
 The Emley Moor TV mast is northeast from the village.

 The village has a community association which meets in its Village Hall.

 Shelley won the Calor Yorkshire and Northern Village of the Year award in 2004, following winning the earlier round for 'Yorkshire's small village of the year' promoted by the Yorkshire Rural Community Council.

 Barncliffe Mill at Brookhouse, former home to Shelley Textiles, became the headquarters for Whitley Willows Ltd after the closure of the Lepton mill.

+Governance

+Shelley was a chapelry in the parish of Kirkburton, and from 1866 it was a civil parish, on 1 April 1938 the parish was abolished and merged with Kirkburton.
+In 1931 the parish had a population of 1566.